nejukmaster/ProjectA/ProjectA/Assets/Postprocessing/CharacterOuline/README.md

 ![Alt text](/ExplainImgs/AddCharacterLayer.png)
 ![Alt text](/ExplainImgs/AssignLayerToCharacter.png)

 After that, create another camera as children of the main camera.
-And set it up as follows.
+And set it up as the following.
 ![Alt text](/ExplainImgs/AddCharacterCam.png)
 ![Alt text](/ExplainImgs/CharacterCamSettings.png)
 Explain of Settings